Home / National Industrial Relations / Across Europe / European-level Representation

 However, there are six countries which have opted to choose these European representatives through an election by all employees – either at a general meeting or by secret ballot.

 Only one country, Norway, has different arrangements for the choice of EWC and European Company SNB members.
-For the EWC, they are elected by all employees; for the European company they are chosen by the unions in the workplace.
+For the EWC, they are elected by all employees; for the European Company they are chosen by the unions in the workplace.

 Leaving Norway on one side, in total, there are six states – Austria, Belgium, Germany, Hungary, Luxembourg and the Netherlands – where the SNB members are chosen by the works council.
 There are a further ten states – Cyprus, France, Greece, Italy, Lithuania, Poland, Portugal, Romania, Spain and Sweden – where they are chosen by the union, although the precise arrangements differ.
 For example, in Portugal they are chosen by the unions in agreement with the works council and in Romania, they are chosen by the existing employees’ representatives, who are defined in the legislation as the trade union representatives, unless there is no union.
 In Denmark, they are chosen by the cooperation committee, which is essentially a union body, while in Finland the legislation is not specific, although in most cases they will be chosen by the unions.

-This leaves three states – the Czech and Slovak Republics and Latvia – where they are chosen jointly by all employee representatives, whether union or non-union, and six states – Bulgaria, Estonia, Ireland, Malta, Slovenia and the UK – where they are elected by all employees – either at a general meeting or by secret ballot.
+This leaves three states – the Czech and Slovak Republics and Latvia – where they are chosen jointly by all employee representatives, whether union or non-union, and seven states – Bulgaria, Croatia, Estonia, Ireland, Malta, Slovenia and the UK – where they are elected by all employees – either at a general meeting or by secret ballot.

 These are the arrangements for the SNBs.
 In most cases the arrangements for EWCs and SE Representative Bodies set up under the fallback procedure are very similar.
 But there are often greater differences in the way national employee representatives at board level are to be chosen under the fallback procedure.
 These are examined in the country sections.